eamigo13/iptracker/README.md

 This file contains instructions on how to run my solution.
 It also includes benchmark information.
 The [Write Up](#write-up) is found at the bottom of this file.
+Note, this readme includes updated code based on the feedback I received.
+The new code is in the v2 directory and the old code is in the lib directory.

 ## Run

-My solution uses Redis as an in-memory storage solution.
-In order to run, please make sure your system is running redis and that you have the [redis](https://github.com/redis/redis-rb) gem installed.

-Additionally, I use the [faker](https://github.com/faker-ruby/faker) gem to simulate IP addresses.
-Please make sure this gem is installed as well.

-Once your system is configured, run the following to load a ruby interpreter with the `IPTracker` class pre-loaded.

 ```
-irb -r ./lib/ip_tracker.rb
+irb -r ./v2/ip_tracker.rb
 ```

 ### Handle Requests